Risyandi/GVM-Task/README.md

 # GVM Task
-this is a list task for new member in GVM Networks, before go to working in production.
+This is a list task for new member in GVM Networks, before go to working in production.